jakeva/bitcoin-pwcheck/README.md

 ===========
 This bitcoin fork has a small extension added to the original codebase in order to make rapidly attempting passwords against the cryptographic security measures locking a bitcoin wallet easier to do.
 The extension is kept in pwcheck.cpp, build with "make -f makefile.(unix, osx, etc) pwcheck".

+All you need from your wallet is the following:
+-Number of iterations - wallet
+-Salt - wallet
+-Crypted Key - wallet
+-Public Key - from a transaction
+-Crypted Secret - from a transaction

+Any input can be piped into pwcheck.
+I've included an example C++ program which outputs all permutations (using the std library) of its only input, which can be piped into pwcheck in order to try all permutation of a passphrase, each attempt is output.
+This is stored in src as a program called 'permute'.
+So for instance, the command `..\permute banana | .\pwcheck` would output
+-aaabnn
+-aaanbn
+-aaannb
+and so on, trying each against the wallet's hash.
+The way this is done mimics the Unlock() method of the Wallet.cpp class of the original Bitcoin source, and has been tested against wallet

+If (& hopefully when!) a password hashes against the wallet correctly, the program reports success and terminates.